navikt/leesah-game/src/content/tasks/bank-account.md

 ## Bank account

 This task is all about managing deposits and withdrawals; a important task both here and elsewhere in life.
 Answer with the correct consolidated balance for each question event your application receives.

-**Example of task events**
+**Example of questions**

 ```json
 {